jjenkov/pde-pdl-specification/pdl-specification.md

 However, since some of the tokens require less characters to represent - you gain a little speed from having fewer bytes to store, load or transport.
 Even with the saved characters this tokenizer is slower than the POS0 tokenizer.

+### Parser Optimized Syntax 2

+The third syntax variation I am currently experimenting with - I call Parser Optimized Syntax 2 (POS2).

+The purpose of the POS2 syntax variation is to get rid of the * type character in front of named tokens.
+Thus, the named token

+    *ref(+0;)

+would become

+    ref(+0;)

+Additionally, this syntax variation could be used to get rid of the + type character in front of positive integers, so the above named token parameter would be encoded like this:

+    ref(0;)

+This is one step closer to what we are used to from programming languages.

+To be able to tokenize this syntax and still determine the token type reasonably fast, one more lookup table lookup would need to be added.
+The real type of a token would have to be looked up by taking the first character in the token and looking up its actual type in a lookup table.

+For tokens that still has a token type character in the beginning - the value stored in the lookup table will simply be the same as the first character of the token.
+Thus, for such tokens the lookup is actually wasted.

+For tokens that do not have a token type character in the beginning (named tokens and positive integer tokens) - the value stored in the lookup table will be different from the first character of the token.
+This lookup will thus not be wasted.

+The lookup table will look something like this (not finalized):

+    byte[] tokenTypes = new byte[128];

+    tokenTypes['a'] = '*';
+    ...
+    tokenTypes['z'] = '*';

+    tokenTypes['A'] = '*';
+    ...
+    tokenTypes['Z'] = '*';

+    tokenTypes['0'] = '+';
+    ...
+    tokenTypes['9'] = '+';

+Looking up the first character of the named token "ref(" will result in a lookup with the character 'r' as index.
+This will return the value '*' for that token type.

+Similarly, looking up the first character of the positive integer token "678" will result in a lookup with the character 'r' as index.
+This will return the value '+' for that token type.

+The lookup code will look something like this (not finalized):

+    int endCharacter = tokenEndCharacters[buffer.buffer[tokenStartOffset]];
+    int tokenType    = tokenTypes[buffer.buffer[tokenStartOffset]];

+This results in one extra lookup per token compared to the POS1 syntax - but saves the * and + characters in front of named tokens and positive integer tokens.

+Alternatively, the endCharacter and tokenType lookup tables could be merged into one big table.
+Instead of being 2 tables of bytes - it could be one table of shorts (2 bytes).
+As you can see, the first character of a token is used as key in both tables - so the 2 lookups of 1 byte could be reduced to 1 lookup of 2 bytes.
+First byte (lsb) could contain the token type - and the second byte (msb) could contain the end character.

+With a merged lookup table the lookup code would something like this:

+    int endCharacter = typesAndEndCharacters[buffer.buffer[tokenStartOffset]];
+    int tokenType = endCharacter;

+    tokenType = 0xFF & tokenType;      //remove msb containing end character endCharacter = endCharacter >> 8;  // remove lsb containing token type

+Possibly, in assembly language you could move the endCharacter lookup value into a CPU register, and then only move the lsb from that register into another register that would now contain the token type (only the lsb).
+That might be slightly faster (1 instruction less) than first copying the whole endCharacter register (with the combined value) to another register, and then AND the msb byte out.

+As mentioned, the POS2 syntax variation is not finalized and has not been tested (implemented) nor benchmarked.
+More info will be added when this work has been carried out.